- Application Steps

 - The TOEFL, IELTS, and PTE are all valid for two years after the test date.

-- TOEFL - 90 minimum if internet-based or 577 if paper-based (minimum of 80 TOEFL if applying to a Course Focused Engineering program).
-Scores can be sent officially through ETS using CWRU's school code 1105. * The School of Graduate Studies does not accept the TOEFL MyBest Scores.
+- TOEFL - 90 minimum if internet-based or 577 if paper-based (minimum of 80 TOEFL if applying to a Course Focused Engineering Masters program).
+Scores can be sent officially through ETS using CWRU's school code 1105. * The School of Graduate Studies does not accept the DuoLingo exams, the IELTS Indicator, TOEFL MyBest Scores, or the TOEFL Essentials exam.
 Applicants must achieve a minimum of 90 on one exam date; exams will not be superscored.
 (We are currently accepting the TOEFL Home Edition.)

 - IELTS - 7.0 minimum (minimum of 6.5 IELTS if applying to a Course Focused Engineering program).
 Please do not send scores officially, simply include your TRF number on your application and we can verify your score online.